jcoscia/stalkerware-urls/README.md

 areas of concern:
 * victim safety in the event stalkerware comms are blocked
-* discreet alerting/knowledge to protect victim from further harm
+* discreet alerting/detection without blocking to prevent endangering victims

 <hr>